EliAndrewC/l7r/setting/l7r.md

 ### Pirates on the Drowned Merchant River

 The city has recently had a problem with barges being attacked as they travel up the Drowned Merchant River.
-An investigation discovered that the barges were all attacked in the same general location on the river, with the Lion clan on one side and the Dragonfly on the other.
+An investigation discovered that the barges were all attacked in the same general location on the river, with the Lion Clan on one side and the Dragonfly on the other.
 Not wanting to cause an international incident over a few merchant barges, the Tsume decided to do nothing.

 However, a local sergeant named Tsume Osamu was not satisfied with this.
-He was wary of provoking the Lion clan, but figured he could get away with risking an incident with the Dragonfly since they are only a Minor Clan.
+He was wary of provoking the Lion Clan, but figured he could get away with risking an incident with the Dragonfly since they are only a Minor Clan.
 So he paid some traveling merchants to journey to the domain and try to discover whether anyone there had unexplained wounds.
 It's standard procedure after a bandit attack to check the local peasantry for wounded peasants, but Osamu believed that the Dragonfly magistrates may have been lax since the attacks are occurring on the river and don't involve anyone from their clan.

 Osamu eventually learned that there is an ashigaru who recently came home late at night pretty badly beaten up, and no one whom the merchants spoke with had any idea how he got those wounds.
 Osamu rounded up some of his men and made a raid into that village.
 They stormed into the hut where the wounded man lay sleeping and woke him with their swords to his throat.
 Osamu demanded to know who his accomplices were; who was with him when he was wounded.